NHutch2002/portfolioSpring/README.md

 ## Models

-The models act as the data structure for the data stored on the backend, including different attributes and types for each attribute.
+The models act as the data structure for the data stored in the database, including different attributes and types for each attribute.
 My implementation includes some specific MongoDB such as `@Document("projects")`, to tell Spring what collection in MongoDB this model represents

 ## Controllers